Battle of Stirling Bridge: Battle

-The Goosecroft Friar: A Memorial to a Dominican Friar who may have a witness to the Scottish Wars of Independence.
+The Goosecroft Friar: A Memorial to a Dominican Friar who may have been a witness to the Scottish Wars of Independence.

 Surrey was concerned with the number of Scots he faced, separated by a long causeway and narrow, wooden bridge, over the River Forth near Stirling Castle.
 Determining that he would be at a tactical disadvantage if he attempted to take his main force across there, he delayed crossing for several days to allow for negotiations and to reconnoiter the area.
 On 11 September, Surrey had sent James Stewart, and then two Dominican friars as emissaries to the Scots.
 According to Walter of Guisborough, Wallace reputedly responded with, "We are not here to make peace but to do battle to defend ourselves and liberate our kingdom.
 Let them come on and we shall prove this to their very beards."

-While traditionally it has been argued that the Scots camped on Abbey Craig, it may be more likely they were to the west on Spittal Hill where the road that becomes the Causeway to the Bridge has recently been discovered by Dr Murray Cook.
+While traditionally it has been argued that the Scots camped on Abbey Craig, it may be more likely they were to the west on Spittal Hill, where the road that led to the Causeway and the Bridge lay.
 The Scots dominated the soft flat ground north of the river.
 The English force of English, Welsh and Scots knights, bowmen and foot soldiers camped south of the river.
 Sir Richard Lundie, a Scots knight who joined the English after the Capitulation of Irvine, offered to outflank the enemy by leading a cavalry force over a ford 2 mi upstream, where sixty horsemen could cross at the same time.
-Hugh de Cressingham, King Edward's treasurer in Scotland, persuaded the Earl to reject that advice and order a direct attack across the bridge.
+Hugh de Cressingham, Edward I's treasurer in Scotland, persuaded the Earl to reject that advice and order a direct attack across the bridge.

 The small bridge was broad enough to let only two horsemen cross abreast but offered the safest river crossing, as the Forth widened to the east and the marshland of Flanders Moss lay to the west.
 The Scots waited as the English knights and infantry, led by Cressingham, with Sir Marmaduke Thweng and Sir Richard Waldegrave, began to make their slow progress across the bridge on the morning of 11 September.
 It would have taken several hours for the entire English army to cross.